substance/texture/README.md

 ```

-See our [examples](examples) for a complete integration scenarios.
+See our [examples](examples) for complete integration scenarios.
 The best way to start is downloading the zip file from the latest [release](https://github.com/substance/texture/releases).

 ## Development